christianfaccio/cluster_analysis/README.md

 iPerf3 test:
 - One device acts as a **server** (`iperf3 -s`), while another runs as a **client** (`iperf3 -c <server-IP>`).
 - Supports TCP and UDP protocols, allowing for **bandwidth, jitter, and packet loss analysis**.
+>**Observation**: in this project I chose to test only the TCP connection
 - Users can adjust:
   - **Test duration**
   - **Parallel streams**